Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

-Then we will call it Einstein if . \end{Def} Again, the two square roots in this definition need to be taken with the same convention, ie such that the resulting matrices have the same signature: either $(+,+,+)$ ( ``definite square root") or indefinite $(+,-,-)$ (``indefinite square root").
-Note that for perfect connections, $X^{ij} = \gd^{ij}\frac{\gL^2}{9}$, as a result of which perfect connections are special case of Einstein connections with the ``definite square root" convention (note that perfect connections are \emph{not} Einstein connections for the ``indefinite square root" as $d_A \left( \sqrt{X}^{-1}{}^{ij} F^j \right) \neq 0$ for $\sqrt{X}= diag\left(1,-1,-1\right)$).
+\end{Definition} Again, the two square roots in this definition need to be taken with the same convention, ie such that the resulting matrices have the same signature: either $(+,+,+)$ ( `definite square root') or indefinite $(+,-,-)$ (`indefinite square root').
+Note that for perfect connections, $X^{ij} = \gd^{ij}\frac{\gL^2}{9}$, as a result of which perfect connections are special case of Einstein connections with the `definite square root' convention (note that perfect connections are \emph{not} Einstein connections for the `indefinite square root' as $d_A \left( \left(\sqrt{X}\right)^{-1}{}^{ij} F^j \right) \neq 0$ for $\sqrt{X}= diag\left(1,-1,-1\right)$).